 For requirements and more information about these programs, visit the course catalog.

-Producing live events—whether concerts, musical theater and dance productions, corporate events and street fairs—requires a team of professionals to execute them from concept to reality.
-The Live and Performing Arts Management BA equips you to pursue a successful career in event planning and production
+Producing live events––whether concerts, musical theater and dance productions, corporate events and street fairs––requires a team of professionals to execute them from concept to reality.
+The Live and Performing Arts Management BA equips you to pursue a successful career in event planning and production.
+You’ll learn entrepreneurial skills and strategic leadership from creative professionals who bring their everyday business practice into the classroom.

 Digital and social-media technology are transforming how we organize, communicate and manage media.
 Smart phones, tablets, gaming platforms and social networks shape our experience of entertainment and information that was previously only available via television, radio, film and print.
 The Media Management program equips you for business careers managing traditional, digital and social media entities reaching both niche markets and mass audiences.